 A study undertaken by Research England has found that of 500 adults living in the UK, over half of these adults spend more than 11 hours or more per day looking at screens.
 From this same group, around 25% of people had a daily average screen time of 14 hours or more.

 These statistics are scary.
 Think about yourself, how much time do you spend each day staring at a screen?
 The answers is probably a lot (as much as we can try to ignore this figure).

-Understanding ways in which you can put your mental well-being first and reducing your screen time whilst working in the digital space will allow you to live a happier and healthier life (both professionally and personally!)
+Understanding ways in which you can put your mental health first as a marketer and reduce your will allow you to live a happier and healthier life (both professionally and personally!)

 On 10th October, we will be celebrating World Mental Health Day.
 This year, the theme is ‘Make mental health and well-being for all a global priority’ which is why our team have been discussing ways in which we can prioritise our mental health as marketers.

 But how do you really prioritise your mental health as a marketer?